 Benefits of SAP Business One:

-- Highly customizable to suit diverse business needs
+- Highly customizable

-- Powered by the robust SAP HANA database for advanced business analytics
+- Powered by SAP HANA database

-- Has strong core financial capabilities out of the box
+- Strong core financial capabilities

 Challenges of SAP Business One: